States Losing Population: Exodus From California and Illinois to Florida and Texas Continues

 Impact of Changing Economic Conditions

-The percent change in real personal income trend from 2021 showed similar patterns with Texas and Florida at 4.8% and 4.7% compared to California at 3.7%.
+The percent change in real personal income trend from 2022 showed similar patterns with Texas at 8.2% compared to California at 3.8%.

 Why Are Certain States Shedding Residents?

-From the high cost of living to remote job opportunities and even weather, there are numerous reasons why people left California and Illinois in 2022.
+From the high cost of living to remote job opportunities and even weather, there are numerous reasons why people left California, Massachusetts and Illinois in 2023.
 Regardless of their motivation for migration, one thing is sure: a significant movement away from these states occurred this year.

 As remote working options become increasingly available, a surge in population growth and migration to lower-cost-of-living areas will occur.
 Furthermore, these cities and states now afford more significant job opportunities than ever.